Alkaline Diet Evidence

 This is the real deal.
 I would not have devoted the past fifteen years of my life to teaching and researching if it was not absolutely going to change lives.

-In the meantime, let’s get stuck into the scientific evidence around the alkaline diet.
+So let’s get stuck into the scientific evidence around the alkaline diet.
 Click the research you want to see, or just scroll through – it’s fascinating!

 Click a link to find your research, or browse it all!